 Fold in the blueberries and ground cinnamon.

 Spray with non-stick cooking spray or olive oil, your air fryer safe pan.

 Set your temperature to 350 degrees F, for 10 minutes.

-Check and make sure it's cooked all the way through if it isn't add another 3 minutes.
+Check and make sure it's cooked all the way through if it needs a couple of additional minutes, just add another 3 minutes.